nickjanssen/Leaderboards-XL/README.md

 Leaderboards-XL
 ===============

-The original Meteor Leaderboards example, written in Coffeescript using Backbone.js and Bootstrap.
+The original Meteor leaderboards example with a button to add new players as well as sort functionality.
+Made with Coffeescript and Bootstrap.